Powered by SchoolDash

 Environment: Excellent.
 Air pollution and traffic accidents are quite low, while crime is very low.

 Admissions: Excellent.
-The occupancy rate is very low.
+The occupancy rate is very low and the offer rate is quite high.
 There is no compulsory entrance exam.

 Attendance: About average.
 Pupil absence rates and the incidence of persistent absence are both roughly average.

 Progress: About average.
-Up to age 16 it is about average, while at ages 16-18 it is below average.
+Up to age 16 it is above average, while at ages 16-18 it is below average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Finances: Below average.
 However, the school budget has been roughly in balance